-It’s claimed that parrots have the intelligence of toddlers, and to some extent, that’s true.
-Their intelligence, memory, and vocal skills rank them above many other animals.
+Parrots’ intelligence, memory, and vocal skills rank them above many other clever animals.

-You may even see them as cleverer than dogs or cats.
-This is a hotly-debated topic, as evolutionary biology isn’t as simple to assess as researchers would like.
+You may even see them as smarter than cats or dogs.
+This is a hotly-debated topic because evolutionary biology isn’t as easy to compare and assess as scientists would like.

 Parrots are smart because they have an evolved genome sequence that regulates language, memory, and spatial awareness.
-Their creativity and intellect are evolutionary byproducts of survival tactics.
+Their creativity and intellect are evolutionary byproducts of survival instincts.

-Biologists theorize that their intelligence slowly developed alongside their extensive life spans.
+Ornithologists theorize that their intelligence slowly developed alongside their often extensive life spans.

-Parrots may be clever, but they fail the mirror test like dogs, cats, and human toddlers do.
-Likewise, not all parrot species have the same cognitive abilities, with African grays being the smartest parrots.
+Parrots may be clever, but they fail the mirror test like dogs, cats, and human toddlers.
+Likewise, not all Psittaciformes have the same cognitive abilities, with African greys being the cleverest parrots.

 Parrot Intelligence Facts

-Parrots may be the most intelligent birds due to their unique brain structure.
-You can see them using their intelligence in the following ways:
+You can observe parrots using their intelligence in the following ways:

-- Dancing and coming up with unique dance moves and walks.
+- Dancing and creating unique dance moves and walks for mating rituals.

 - Speaking with one parrot, learning human grammar, and gaining context clues for language.